norcalbiostat/prof_website/content/post/2020-06-07-rebuild2020/index.markdown

 Serve site and... well turns out you don't even need that last step.
 Okay better.
 Posts are done.

-> :pencil: You -can- Knit your `.Rmd` file to see what it looks like while working on it, just delete it before you save.
+:exclamation: You -can- Knit your `.Rmd` file to see what it looks like while working on it, just delete it before you save.
 It'll get re-rendered when you build site, in the 'proper' format that's needed for display on a Hugo based website.

 > :question: At the bottom of each post is info about the author (me), with a bio that's part of the default text.
 I need to find where this is at to remove it.
 Not necessary/desired for a single author page.

+> :question: Each post has a "last updated on", and it's the date i 'created' the file - which in the case of this website update it's saying June 11, 2020.
+That's not the date i want to show.
+I've messed with the `date` and the `lastmod` date in the YAML header.. i've tried quotes and no quotes, i've tried updating the metadata.
+Nothing.

+Answer: See this page: https://sourcethemes.com/academic/docs/managing-content/#page-features

 ### Publications